Inguro-OU/war-of-memes/README.md

 ### **Trustworthy Communication**

 Imagine the person described below being a particular college, friend, family member, or stranger.
-Do you **agree** or **disagree** with the following seven statements?
+Do you **agree** or **disagree** with the following statements?

 👉1. **Listen Actively**